 This one is not visible from Hwy.
 30 and it takes a little more effort to get there.
 I heard you can see it from I-84, but I never caught a glimpse of it from there.
 Although pretty much impossible to choose, if I absolutely had to, I’d have to say this was my favorite.

-The view at the end of the easy 1 mile trail to this stretch-your-neck view to see the whole drop (249′) is more than worth it.
+You’ll get a glimpse of it from the parking lot through the trees, but the view at the end of the easy 1 mile trail to this stretch-your-neck view to see the whole drop (249′) is more than worth it.

 Video of some of the waterfalls because the sounds are wonderful, too: